mals-cyber/Noxy/KnowledgeBaseFiles/nox_quick_faq.md

 ## CONTACTS & HELP

-**Q: How do I contact HR?**
-A: Use the NOX HR Consultation feature, email HR directly (address provided during onboarding), or visit the HR office.

 **Q: How do I contact IT support?**
 A: IT support contact details will be provided during IT setup.
 Usually via email or internal ticketing system.

 **Q: Who do I talk to if I have concerns?**
-A: First, your onboarding buddy or supervisor.
+A: First, your supervisor.
 For sensitive matters, contact HR directly.

-**Q: Can I call the office?**
-A: Yes, main office numbers are: [Provided during onboarding].
-Use these for necessary calls only.

 ---